Dynamical Theory for Adaptive Systems: Abstract

 \section{Abstract}

-The investigation of mutually coupled dynamics, involving many degrees of freedom on two separated timescales, one for fast changes of state variables and another for the slow adaptation of parameters controlling the former's dynamics is crucial for understanding biological evolution and learning.
-We develop a general theory for such dynamics by extending dynamical mean field theory.
-We then apply our framework to biological systems whose fate is determined by the evolution of genotype-phenotype relationship.
-Here phenotypic evolution is shaped by stochastic gene-expression fast dynamics and is coupled to selection-based slow changes of genotypes encoding the network of gene regulations.
-We find \emph{dynamically robust patterns} of phenotypes can be achieved under an intermediate level of external noise where the genotype-phenotype relation evolves in such a way that results in intrinsic out-of-equilibrium fluctuations of phenotypes even in the absence of that noise.
+The study of adaptive dynamics, involving many degrees of freedom on two separated timescales, one for fast changes of state variables and another for the slow adaptation of parameters controlling the former's dynamics is crucial for understanding feedback mechanisms underlying evolution and learning.
+We present a path-integral approach à la Martin–Siggia–Rose-De Dominicis–Janssen (MSRDJ) to analyse nonequilibrium phase transitions in such dynamical systems.
+As an illustration, we apply our framework to the adaptation of gene-regulatory networks under a \emph{dynamic} genotype-phenotype map: phenotypic variations are shaped by the fast stochastic gene-expression dynamics and are coupled to the slowly evolving distribution of genotypes, each encoded by a network structure.
+We establish that under this map, genotypes corresponding to reciprocal networks of coherent feedback loops are selected within an intermediate range of environmental noise, leading to phenotypic robustness.